RECAMO

 Research group of Petr Müller

-Increasing demands on the maintenance of protein homeostasis is one of the basic features of a tumour cell.
-Genome instability, high mutation frequency, and increased proteosynthesis lead to activation of stress signalling and increased production and activation of chaperones on which the tumour cells become dependent.
-Thus, tumours exhibit increased expression of stress-induced chaperones, represented mainly by Hsp70 and Hsp90.
+The escalating demands for the maintenance of protein homeostasis represent one of the fundamental characteristics of a tumor cell.
+Genome instability, heightened mutation frequency, and elevated proteosynthesis trigger stress signaling activation, prompting increased production and activation of chaperones upon which tumor cells rely.
+Consequently, tumors demonstrate heightened expression of stress-induced chaperones, primarily represented by Hsp70 and Hsp90.

 In addition to changes in gene expression, pro-oncogenic chaperone activities are also enhanced by the formation of multimeric chaperone complexes.
 Therefore, one of our goals is to elucidate the prooncogenic behaviour of chaperones.
 Our project is focused on the analysis of posttranslational modifications of chaperones in tumours, their interactions and the effect on unstable oncoproteins.
 Another area of our research is stress signalling.
 Stress response is a key feature of cancer cells that ensures enhanced protein synthesis, compensates genomic instability and protects cancers from therapy induced stress.
 Heat shock factor-1 (HSF1) is a major stress-response transcription factor, and its activity is markedly enhanced in cancer.
 Proteotoxic stress activates HSF1 by conformational changes, leading to assembly of HSF1 trimers that bind DNA and control target gene expression.
 Although the function of HSF1 in transcription is known, the mechanisms leading to HSF1 activation and enhanced stress response in tumours are unclear.
 The research goal of our group is to describe the mechanisms that a tumour cell uses to maintain protein homeostasis.
 The aim of the research project focused on HSF1 is to reveal the mechanisms leading to HSF1 activation.
 Using structural proteomics, we describe the conformational changes that are responsible for its activation.
 The specific role of HSF1-regulated genes for tumour transformation is studied by gene expression analysis.